korizki/iron-session-project/README.md

 1. Prepare a Next.js Project or you can use your existing Next.js project

-2. Create a session configuration, by creating new file on `root-project-filter/lib/config`, named `session-config.js`
+2. Create a session configuration, by creating new file on `root-project-folder/lib/config/session-config.js`
 ```bash
 export const ironOptions = {
    cookieName: "your_app_session",